Gwyneth Paltrow Says She Was A Business Woman ‘Masquerading As An Actor’

-According to a report by The New York Times, Gwyneth Paltrow has come to realize she’s not meant to be an actor, but an entrepreneur.
+According to a report by The New York Times, Gwyneth Paltrow has come to realize she’s not meant to be an actor but an entrepreneur.

 Paltrow has been at odds with her fan base since she decided to step away from acting and become more involved in her new business, Goop.